Online MSN Programs that Accept (or Offer) Financial Aid

 In

-The College of Nursing at Ohio State University offers a high-quality MSN program that prepares students for advanced practice nursing in settings such as hospitals, clinics, and private practices.
-It includes an online format for three specializations: Family Nurse Practitioner, Neonatal Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner.
+The Traditional Master of Science in Nursing (MSN) program at The Ohio State University prepares students for various advanced practice nursing roles in settings such as hospitals, clinics, and private practices.
+There are five online specialization options: Pediatric Acute Care Nurse Practitioner, Adult-Gerontology Nurse Practitioner, Family Nurse Practitioner, Neonatal Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner.

 Saint Xavier University